hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 *Let's get on with it!*

-### Generating Client Libraries using OpenAPI Generator:
+### Generating Client Libraries using OpenAPI Generator painlessly

 OpenAPI Generator tool allows the generation of API client libraries (SDK), server stubs, documentation, and configuration automatically with a given input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (support both 2.0 and 3.0 OpenAPI formats).
 This tool can generate more than 50 programming languages which can be consumed by various DevOps tools.